sk31337/open-component-model/docs/community/SIGs/SIG-Handbook.md

 Decision-making and conflict resolution processes are defined in this handbook and do not need to be included in the charter.

-Fill out the [SIG Submission Template](SIG-Submission-Template.md) with all required info (purpose, scope, initial leadership, initial voting members, meeting cadence, communication channels, repository needs, and code/test ownership statement).
+Create your SIG charter as a markdown document in a new folder `SIG-<sig-name>` under the [`docs/community/SIGs`](https://github.com/open-component-model/open-component-model/tree/main/docs/community/SIGs) directory.
+The charter should include all required information (purpose, scope, initial leadership, initial voting members, meeting cadence, communication channels, repository needs, and code/test ownership statement).
+In addition add your SIG to [`sigs.yaml`](sigs.yaml) in the same PR.

-Submit your proposal and charter as a new issue in the OCM repository ([create issue](https://github.com/open-component-model/open-component-model/issues)).
+Submit a pull request containing your charter.
+To get the TSC aware of the submission, create another PR for a new agenda item for the next TSC meeting, linking the PR containing the charter.
+The folder for the [TSC meeting minutes](https://github.com/open-component-model/open-component-model/tree/main/docs/steering/meeting-notes) always contains one document for the next TSC meeting occurrence that you can use.

 The OCM Technical Steering Committee (TSC) reviews and approves proposals through a formal vote.
-The proposal must be added to the TSC meeting agenda.
-Chair and Tech Lead must be proposed by the SIG and approved by the TSC.

-Once approved, announce your SIG in the community (mailing list, Slack, etc.) and update documentation.
-Add your SIG to [`sigs.yaml`](sigs.yaml) and update documentation as needed.
+Once approved, merge your charter PR and announce your SIG in the community using the appropriate channels (mailing list, Slack, etc.).

-In case the submission is not approved, the TSC will provide feedback to the proposers for revision and resubmission.
+In case the submission is not approved, the TSC will provide feedback to the proposers for revision of the charter PR and resubmission.

 ### 2.4 Decision-Making & TSC Approval